guanyuming-he/master-irp/logbook/logbook.md

 ### Work plan before next meeting:
 I will wait for his feed back on that, while try to balance the database of my search engine.

+## Meeting (7 July 2025)
+*Present: Guanyuming He (GH, student), Rhodri Nelson (RN, second supervisor)*

+### Key points discussed:
+Sean wanted Rhodri to meet me so that we can discuss technical points.
+Because of his time slots, the meeting happened on next Monday, not the previous Friday when it was supposed to happen.

+I showed him how I improved my search engine and LLM tuning

+### Feedback received:
+He commented out that I should start working on using LLMs to synthesize my retrieved data from my search engine.
+Even if the results are not quite so satisfactory, I could still use a LLM to rerank the search results.
+Another reason for my building my own search engine is the commercial search engine's query quotas; it's already quite limiting for only searching text, not to mention with AI it can only be more expensive.
+I told him this problem, and he recommend another tool, Open WebUI to me, which I will investigate.

+### Work plan before next meeting:
+I will work on the two points Rhodri mentioned.